FNScence/CSAFAP-config-package/README.md

   Launch your personal autoexec config using the launch option `+exec cfgname` and at the bottom of that config use `exec csafap/main`.
   Also don't exec the configs while already on a server.
 Run them from the main menu (or, as explained above, on game launch) instead.

+- **The reload update broke practice mode annotation loading**<br />
+  We have to wait until Valve fixes their mistake.
+Until then, you can load the guides via the UI in the ESC-menu.

 ## FAQ (Frequently asked Questions):

 - Q1: Is this allowed on MM, PREMIER?